tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 This definition tells us that a `Prism s a` is just a proof that there exists a `c` such that `s` is isomorphic to `Either c a`.

-With this definition it is easy to define the common operations used on a `Prism`:
+With this definition it is easy to define the common operations used on a `Prism`. `preview` allows to retrieve the focus if we are on the correct branch of the sum type; `review` instead allows to construct `s` from `a`.

 ```haskell
 preview :: Prism s a -> s -> Maybe a